simplesingularity/hldms/readme.md

 # How do I build this image?
 There are many ways, but I usually use Portainer running on Ubuntu Server, I go under Images -> Build a new image -> Upload .tar

-# Ubuntu
+# OS/Linux
-Designed to run on Ubuntu
+Designed to run on Ubuntu and Debian

 # Easy to deploy
 Use a Portainer stack using the sample Docker compose file provided.
 Designed to use bound volumes out of the box.